Projects and Groups

-Michael Hind is a Senior Manager and Distinguished Research Staff Member of the Programming Technologies Department at the T.J.
+Michael Hind is a Distinguished Research Staff Member and Senior Manager of the Programming Technologies Department at the T.J.
 Watson Research Center in Yorktown Heights, New York, which is part of IBM's Research Division.

 Department members have won several awards (ACM SIGPLAN Software Award; 3 Most Influential Paper Awards); been recognized as ACM Fellows and Distinguished Scientists, held numerous ACM and SIG positions, and served as general chairs, program chairs, and programming committees of major conferences.
 The department has successfully transferred technology and ideas to numerous IBM products and services, as well as built successful open source projects, such as Jikes RVM, WALA, and X10.
 The projects in the Programming Technologies Department span these areas: